-Gregory D. Johnson, age 52, Co-President, has been an O'Reilly Team Member for 35 years.
-Mr. Johnson's primary areas of responsibility are Merchandise, Logistics, Purchasing, Inventory Management, Pricing, Advertising, Information Technology, Legal, Risk Management, Loss Prevention, Human Resources and Finance.
+Gregory D. Johnson, age 53, Chief Executive Officer and Co-President, has been an O'Reilly Team Member for 36 years, which includes continuous years of service with a company acquired by O'Reilly.
 Mr. Johnson's O'Reilly career began as a part-time Distribution Center Team Member and progressed through the roles of Retail Systems Manager, Warehouse Management Systems (WMS) Development Manager, Director of Distribution, Vice President of Distribution Operations, Senior Vice President of Distribution Operations, and Executive Vice President of Supply Chain.
 Mr. Johnson has held the position of Co-President since February of 2017.
-Effective May 8, 2018, Mr. Johnson will be promoted to Chief Executive Officer and Co-President.
+Mr. Johnson was promoted to Chief Executive Officer and Co-President in May of 2018.

-Jeff M. Shaw, age 55, Co-President, has been an O'Reilly Team Member for 29 years.
+Jeff M. Shaw, age 56, Chief Operating Officer and Co-President, has been an O'Reilly Team Member for 30 years.
 Mr. Shaw's primary areas of responsibility are Store Operations, Sales, Distribution Operations, Real Estate, Jobber Sales and Acquisitions.
 Mr. Shaw's O'Reilly career began as a Parts Specialist and progressed through the roles of Store Manager, District Manager, Regional Manager, Vice President of the Southern Division, Vice President of Sales and Operations, Senior Vice President of Sales and Operations, and Executive Vice President of Store Operations and Sales.
 Mr. Shaw has held the position of Co-President since February of 2017.
-Effective May 8, 2018, Mr. Shaw will be promoted to Chief Operating Officer and Co-President.
+Mr. Shaw was promoted to Chief Operating Officer and Co-President in May of 2018.

-Brad Beckham, age 39, Executive Vice President of Store Operations and Sales, has been an O'Reilly Team Member for 21 years.
+Brad Beckham, age 40, Executive Vice President of Store Operations and Sales, has been an O'Reilly Team Member for 22 years.
 Mr. Beckham's primary areas of responsibility are Store Operations and Sales for O'Reilly's Store Operations.
+Mr. Beckham's

-Mr. Beckham's O'Reilly career began as a Parts Specialist and progressed through the roles of Store Manager, District Manager, Regional Manager, Divisional Vice President, Vice President of Eastern Store Operations and Sales, Senior Vice President of Eastern Store Operations and Sales, and Senior Vice President of Central Store Operations.
+O'Reilly career began as a Parts Specialist and progressed through the roles of Store Manager, District Manager, Regional Manager, Divisional Vice President, Vice President of Eastern Store Operations and Sales, Senior Vice President of Eastern Store Operations and Sales, and Senior Vice President of Central Store Operations.
 Mr. Beckham has held the position of Executive Vice President of Store Operations and Sales since January of 2018.

-Tom McFall, age 47, Executive Vice President and Chief Financial Officer, has been an O'Reilly Team Member for 11 years.
+Tom McFall, age 48, Executive Vice President and Chief Financial Officer, has been an O'Reilly Team Member for 12 years.
 Mr. McFall's primary areas of responsibility are Finance, Accounting, Information Technology, Legal, and Risk Management.
 Mr. McFall's career began with Ernst & Young LLP in Detroit, Michigan, where he achieved the position of Audit Manager, before accepting a position with Murray's Discount Auto Stores ("Murray's").
-Mr. McFall served Murray's for eight years through the roles of Controller, Vice President of Finance, and Chief Financial Officer, with direct responsibility for finance, accounting, and distribution and logistics operations.
+Mr. McFall served Murray's for eight years through the roles of Controller, Vice President of Financia, and Chief Financial Officer, with direct responsibility for finance, accounting, and distribution and logistics operations.
 After Murray's was acquired by CSK Auto Corporation ("CSK") in 2005, Mr. McFall held the position of Chief Financial Officer of Midwest Operation for CSK.
-In May of 2006, Mr. McFall joined O'Reilly as Senior Vice President of Finance and Chief Financial Officer.
+In May of 2006, Mr. McFall joined O'Reilly as Senior Vice President of Financial Officer.
 Mr. McFall has held the position of Executive Vice President and Chief Financial Officer since 2007.